Ravi A. Madan, M.D.

 Biography

 Dr. Madan is a Senior Clinician at the National Cancer Institute (NCI), conducting clinical research in prostate cancer with a focus on immunotherapy strategies.
-Dr. Madan received his M.D. from the UMDNJ-New Jersey Medical School in 2001 and completed his internal medicine residency at UMDNJ-University Hospital in June 2004.
+Dr. Madan received his M.D. from the Rutgers-New Jersey Medical School in 2001 and completed his internal medicine residency at Rutgers-University Hospital in June 2004.
 He joined the NCI Medical Oncology Branch as an oncology/hematology fellow in 2005.
-In 2009 he was retained on staff as an assistant clinical investigator.
-In 2014 he was made the clinical director of the Genitourinary Malignancies Branch and in 2018 he became a Senior Clinician.
-He holds a joint appointment in the Laboratory of Tumor Immunology and Biology which forms the basis for many of his clinical collaborations.
+In 2009 he was appointed to the position of Assistant Clinical Investigator.
+In 2014 he was made the Clinical Director of the Genitourinary Malignancies Branch and in 2018 he was appointed to the role of Senior Clinician.
+He holds a joint appointment in the Center for Immuno-Oncology which forms the basis for many of his clinical collaborations.
 His research interests are focused on immune stimulating therapeutic cancer vaccines and novel therapies in the treatment of prostate cancer.

 Selected Publications